yasintashraf/neurofluid-mreg/README.md

 **Segmentation Quality**: Review vesselness maps and adjust thresholds if needed.
 Some parameters may require tuning for specific datasets.

+**MNI Registration Issues**: Verify that T1w → MNI nonlinear registration completed successfully.
+Check QC figures for obvious alignment problems.

+**Missing MNI Distance Maps**: Ensure that the T1w → MNI transformation was computed.
+If veins or PVS distance maps are missing in MNI space, it may indicate segmentation failed for these structures.

 ## Citation

 If you use this pipeline in your research, please cite: